Country's youth marking PM's b'day as 'National Unemployment Day', he must provide jobs: Cong | Politics

 The Congress on Saturday claimed that in view of the ''worrying'' job situation in the country, the youth are marking Prime Minister Narendra Modi's birthday as ''National Unemployment Day'', and demanded that he provide employment to them as promised.

-The opposition party also greeted Prime Minister Modi on his 72nd birthday and wished him good health and a long life.
+The opposition party greeted Prime Minister Modi on his 72nd birthday, wishing him good health and a long life but also used the occasion to attack the government over issues such as unemployment and price rise.

+In a tweet, Congress leader Rahul Gandhi said, ''Wishing PM Narendra Modi a happy birthday.''
+Leader of Opposition in Rajya Sabha Mallikarjun Kharge wished good health and well-being to Modi.

 ''Given his love for children, Nehru Ji's birthday is marked as Children's Day, Indira Ji's birthday is celebrated as Communal Harmony Day and Rajiv Gandhi Ji's birthday is celebrated as 'Sadbhavna Diwas'.